 Cirque Mountain is the easiest 13er route in Yankee Boy Basin coming in at a Class 2 hike.
+Pre-Lidar elevation was 13,686.
 The uncomplicated route to the summit takes you through abundant wildflowers in mid-July to early August, renowned throughout the state.
 The lower basin is accessible to passenger cars.
 The upper basin can be accessed by higher clearance vehicles.
 The hike also makes a good family excursion.
 If you're looking for a view of the Yankee Boy summits from altitude, this is the place to go.

 Cirque Mtn.
 West Ridge Route

 RT From Yankee Boy Basin - Mt.
 Sneffles Trailhead:

 Road up Yankee Boy has recently been improved as of 2018.
 The shelf sections are now smooth & graded.
 There should be no issues for passenger vehicles to continue up to the start of the 4x4 section at the Governor Basin road turnoff (just past the Atlas Mill) other than the washboarded switchbacks and unrelenting steepness.